Rafael Devers Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to allow the eighth-fewest home runs in baseball (13 total, 0.9 per game).
+- Angels pitchers combine to allow the seventh-fewest home runs in baseball (14 total, 0.9 per game).

-- Detmers (0-0) gets the start for the Angels, his third of the season.
+- Ohtani (2-0 with a .47 ERA and 24 strikeouts in 19 2/3 innings pitched) makes the start for the Angels, his fourth of the season.

-- His most recent appearance was on Sunday against the Toronto Blue Jays, when the left-hander threw five innings, surrendering four earned runs while giving up five hits.
+- In his last appearance -- in relief on Sunday -- the right-hander tossed 2/3 innings against the Boston Red Sox while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.